Roy-lab/graph-representation-learning/README.md

 After we get the node embeddings from each algorithm, we need to perform node classification based on the embeddings in the latent space.
 We choose to use K-Means clustering is the most common and popular one in the unsupervised learning field.

 ## Scripts and usage
-`kmeansCluster.m`: It takes the embedding file as input and sorts the embedding based on node IDs ascending.
+`./Biological_Networks/kmeansCluster.m`: It takes the embedding file as input and sorts the embedding based on node IDs ascending.
 Then it performs K-Means clustering on the embedding space and output cluster labels

 ```shell
 sed -i '1d' network_1_features.emb